MicrosoftDocs/sdk-api/sdk-api-src/content/msdrmdefs/ns-msdrmdefs-drm_client_version_info.md

 ### -field wszProductId

+Array of type <b>WCHAR</b> that receives the product ID.
+This member  is not currently filled by the <a href="/previous-versions/windows/desktop/api/msdrm/nf-msdrm-drmgetclientversion">DRMGetClientVersion</a> function.

 ### -field wszProductDescription

 Array of type <b>WCHAR</b> that receives the product description.
 This member is not currently filled by the <a href="/previous-versions/windows/desktop/api/msdrm/nf-msdrm-drmgetclientversion">DRMGetClientVersion</a> function.